Plant Based Student Cookbook

 Banana Pancakes Accordion Closed

-“So so easy and healthy & can be used in a dorm kitchen!”
+“So so easy, healthy and can be made in a dorm kitchen!”

 - 1 banana

 - 3/4 cup oats

 - Protein powder (optional)

 - Peanut Butter, Berries

 - Blend all the blending mix ingredients together

 - Add to frying pan and flip when pancakes bubble

 “I love this recipe because its a more cost-effective way of making oat milk than buying it from the store!”